Alexandre Desplat scores David Fincher’s The Curious Case of Benjamin Button

 The Curious Case of Benjamin Button will be released by Paramount Pictures on Dec 19, 2008.

-You've only seen 13 images - click here for 32 more scoring session images for this film!
+You've only seen 13 images - click here for 32 more scoring session images for this project!